 All BT customers can use the BT Wi-fi hotspot network (formally BT Openzone), the UK's largest, free, by logging in with their BT username and password when they're out and about.

-While other providers have switched to a line rental only model, BT have recently moved back to offering all new customers weekend calls included as standard - although those with a capped data product have fewer upgrade options if that's not enough.
+While other providers have switched to a line rental only model, BT have recently moved back to offering all new customers weekend calls included as standard.

 Users also get free BT Cloud secure online storage, to back up files.